Natural capital: nature’s saviour or sell-out?

 [WITH MODIFIER]A valuable resource of a particular kind

 Note that the last line suggests that there are different sorts of capital.
-We all understand financial capital: the money on your bank account.
+We all understand financial capital: the how to write a book essay for dummiesmoney on your bank account.
 Students go to university to increase their stock of knowledge and skills: knowledge capital.
 A restaurant has a stock of dried herbs, spices, pasta, and other ingredients: physical capital.
 What all these forms of capital have in common is that they are stocks.
 Their size can change: you can spend or earn money, learn new things, grow or buy more spices.
 You can use them in a consumptive way, for example if you use your spices to make your favourite lasagne, or in a non-consumptive way, for example if you use your knowledge to write a paper.

 Büscher argues that capital is not a stock, but a flow: capital is about investing money (or value) in order to make more money (or value).
-All this is based on the writings of a Marxist geographer named David Harvey, who defines capital as “value in motion”.
+All this is based on the writings of a Marxist geographer named edit my essay for free, who defines capital as “value in motion”.
 I tried to understand what Büscher and Harvey mean, I really tried.
 I watched Harvey’s online lecture – I gave up after Harvey claimed that capital “is like gravity, immaterial but objective” and “moves in a spiral form.”
 Why, with every single dictionary and economics textbook defining capital as a stock, does Büscher insist on following this one obscure definition of capital as a flow?

 Consumptive versus non-consumptive use